Juan Cole: Appointments and awards

 Cole was hired to teach modern Middle Eastern and South Asian history at the University of Michigan in 1984, rising through the ranks to become associate and then full professor.
-In 2025 he was recognized as a Distinguished University Professor.
+On October 16, 2025, the Regents of the University of Michigan approved the appointment of Cole as the Richard P. Mitchell Distinguished University Professor of History, effective September 1, 2025.

-Cole was awarded Fulbright-Hays fellowships to India (1982) and to Egypt (1985–1986).
+Cole was awarded Fulbright–Hays fellowships to India (1982) and to Egypt (1985–1986).
 In 1991 he held a National Endowment for the Humanities grant for the study of Shia Islam in Iran.
 From 1999 until 2004, Juan Cole was the editor of The International Journal of Middle East Studies.
 He has served in professional offices for the American Institute of Iranian Studies and on the editorial board of the journal Iranian Studies.
 He is a member of the Middle East Studies Association of North America, and served as the organization's president for 2006.
 In 2006, he received the James Aronson Award for Social Justice Journalism administered by Hunter College.
 He is a member of the Community Council of the National Iranian American Council (NIAC).